 See highlights from Dr. Tyson’s interview with PETA:

 “What I’ve noticed over the decades that I’ve paid attention to this,” says Dr. Tyson, “the other animals in the animal kingdom, whenever we presume some level of intelligence for them, further research shows that they are smarter than we ever thought or cleverer than we ever gave them credit for being.”
 Animals experience joy and pain and fear, just like humans do—so it is important to show kindness not only to humankind but to all animals as well.

 Dr. Tyson has received 12 honorary doctorates as well as multiple awards, ranging from the NASA Distinguished Public Service Medal to People‘s “Sexiest Astrophysicist Alive” title.
-In addition to writing dozens of books and articles for both professional publications and the public, Dr. Tyson is the on-camera host of PBS’ NOVA ScienceNow and the creator and host of the radio show StarTalk.
+In addition to writing dozens of books and articles for both professional publications and the public, Dr. Tyson is the on-camera host of PBS’ NOVA ScienceNow and the creator and host of National Geographic show StarTalk.

 Watch Dr. Tyson’s full exclusive interview to find out more about non-human intelligence, both in animals and extraterrestrials, and find out how humans can run their bodies on solar energy:

 For more info, sign up for PETA’s mobile alerts!

 *No more than 10 messages per month.
 Text STOP to unsubscribe or HELP for info.
 Message and data rates may apply.
 Full texting terms and conditions.